 BIL06v is a vaccine therapy for cancer which recruits the individual’s own immune system to generate antibodies that target specifically cancer cells that express nfP2X7.

-Vaccines are a promising approach to cancer treatment, as they are cheaper to produce than other biological products such as antibodies, lower in dosage and thus have less toxicity concerns, and the treatment administration regime is easier and less frequent than infusions.
+Vaccines are a promising approach to cancer treatment, as they are cheaper to produce than other biological products such as antibodies, lower in dosage and therefore lower toxicity.
 Global revenues for cancer vaccines market are forecast to grow at a compound annual growth rate (CAGR) of 16.93%, from $2.5 billion in 2015 to $7.5 billion in 2022.